Prime Minister's brother dies - Trinidad and Tobago Newsday

 Rowley said he felt it necessary to host an instalment of the series in Tobago, given recent developments on the island, most notably, rising crime.

-He said he was also in Tobago to take part in the Prime Minister’s Charity Golf Tournament on May 25.
+He said he was also in Tobago to participate in the Prime Minister’s charity golf tournament at the Magdalena Grand Beach

 “I also came to see my very sick brother, who passed away this evening (May 23).
 So there are a lot of things happening,” he told the audience, which included several Cabinet ministers as well as PNM Tobago Council political leader Ancil Dennis.